Nicologies/Octonauts/README.md

-Octonauts.Cli is a utility to manipulate Octopus projects, release, channels on a project group basis as well as some other useful commands.
+OctonautsCli is a utility to manipulate Octopus projects, release, channels on a project group basis as well as some other useful commands.

 You can use dotnet tool to install it: